 If you’re a sports fiend, definitely make time to catch a football match while visiting Mexico.

 Lucha libre, as wrestling is known in Mexico, is another popular sport in Mexico.

-And yes, the wrestlers really do wear crazy masks!
+And yes, the wrestlers really do wear elaborate masks!

 Don’t believe me?
 I guess you’ll have to hit up a match to see it for yourself!